The Atlanta Braves will leave Turner Field in 2017, moving to Cobb County

-The Atlanta Braves are planning to leave downtown Atlanta.
+The Atlanta Braves are one step closer to moving away from Atlanta.

 “We are extremely excited that our address will still be Atlanta and so will the name across our jersey,” the team said in an announcement.
 The location is just outside Atlanta’s city limits.